vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 * `vue` - template markup and component instance logic, in JavaScript.
 * `md` - docs for component,
-* `spec.ts` - unit test for component, in Java Script.
+* `spec.js` - unit test for component, in Java Script.
 * `stories.js` - [Storybook stories](https://storybook.js.org/) for the component.

 :::warning